Badminton is an exciting racket sport, whether you’re a new badminton player looking to have fun at home or you’re considering serious play.

 Center lines are also marked out on the court to help differentiate between the left and right service court areas, and each service court also has its own dimensions.

-Each service court takes up the space between the doubles service line, the short service line, and the center line of the court.
+Each service area takes up the space between the doubles service line, the short service line, and the center line or middle of the court.